Paying attention to industry statistics and trends is important regardless of the field your business operates in.

 667,000 Newly Built homes Were Sold in 2018 (NAR)

 That number shows just how healthy the home industry is.
 If you’re a home builder right now or are thinking about breaking into the industry, now is as good of a time as any.
-While 2020 may have seen some decline due to COVID, which may drag into 2021, there is no reason that the industry will see any significant decline anytime soon.
+While 2020 and 2021 may have seen some decline due to COVID, which may drag into 2022, there is no reason that the industry will see any significant decline anytime soon.
 People will always need homes.

 86% of Millennials aged 21-28 Were First-Time Home Buyers (NAR)